jonopens/jonopens.github.io/index.md

 ---

 I'm an SEO with over 10 years of experience.
 I've managed the SEO programs at XO Group, Inc. (formerly The Knot) and 1stdibs.com.
-My specialties are technical and content SEO for startups and early growth stage companies.
+My specialties are strategic SEO, particularly technical and content SEO, for startups and early growth stage companies.
 Please email  __jon < @ > jonopens.com__ if you want to talk [SEO services](/services.html).

 After years of tinkering with Bash scripts and Python, I decided to pivot to software engineering in 2017.
 I applied to the Immersive Web Development program at Flatiron School and was accepted.
 I graduated at the end of 2017.